AhmadHamed/Employee-Persistance-WorkMotion/README.md

 ```
 this will start installing the needed dependencies, index the project & clean it

 Then there are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.jumia.JumiaProgrammingExerciseApplication.java` class from your IDE.
+One way is to execute the `main` method in the `com.workmotion.task.WorkmotionTaskApplication.java` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: